cpp-tutor/learnmoderncpp-tutorial/08-files-and-formatting.md

 * Remove the stream manipulator and one of the `>>`'s.
 What do you notice when the input file contains spaces, tabs etc?

-* Add the standalone statement line `infile >> noskipws;` before the `while`-loop.
+* Add the standalone statement line `infile >> noskipws;` before the `while`-loop, and use plain `infile >> c;` within it.
 What do you notice now?
 (The entity `noskipws` is actually a *manipulator* which modifies the stream it is put to.)

 * Rewrite the loop as a `for`-loop.
 Can you again remove the need for any statements in the body?

 ## Files as streams

-The member functions `get()` and `put()` are fine for simple character access to C++ streams but are not easily extensible.
-(Think of the complexity involved in reading a `double` or `std::string` using only these member functions.)
+The member functions `get()` and `put()` are adequate for simple character access to C++ streams but are not easily extensible.
+(Think of the complexity involved in reading a `std::string` or a`double` using only these member functions.)
 When reading input files, the stream extraction operator is overloaded for all of the built-in types, as well as `std::string`.
 Similarly, the stream insertion operator is overloaded for files being written to, and works identically to the use of `cout` and `cerr` we are familiar with.
 We will see that you can write your own custom input and output overloads fairly easily, too.

-Saving the state of a program is sometimes called *serialization*, while loading it back is called *deserialization*.
+Saving the state of a program (possibly in binary format) is sometimes called *serialization*, while loading it back is called *deserialization*.
 Of course, there are no guarantees that the same platform is being used to load the previously serialized state back in, so considerations such as *endian-ness* (big versus little) and *address width* (32 versus 64 bit) can come into play.
 A way round this issue is to use plain text representation (solely), and in our example programs we will be using text files exclusively.

 The following program is our calculator program from previously, modified to read calculations to be performed from a text file.
 These are read one by one, and the results are output.
 When all of the input file has been read, the program exits.
 The functionality which has been seen before is contained in the `calc()` function, with the addition of support for exponent: